 At night, during sleep, the body adapts to the new conditions.
 Breathing may be interrupted for a short time.
 This is an unpleasant but common phenomenon.
 It is caused by a decrease in the carbon dioxide level in the body which the brain perceives as a signal to decrease the rate of breathing in order to accumulate the usual amount of CO₂.
 After holding a breath for a few seconds, a person wakes up feeling as if suffocating.
 This is one of the signs of the body's readjustment to altitude conditions.

-It is also important to pay close attention to how you feel during daytime climbing, to find the best pace for you and immediately react to the body's signals: labored breathing, a slight tingling in the chest, dizziness, deterioration of vision.
-The appropriate reaction is to stop or even to sit down, normalize your breathing, have a rest, and continue moving, slowing down to a comfortable speed.
-Moderate pace during day ascents and gradual acclimatization with enough nights on the hike guarantee your successful summit of Kilimanjaro.
+It is also important to pay close attention to how you feel during daytime climbing - to find the best pace for you, and to notice the body's signals: labored breathing, a slight tingling in the chest, dizziness, deterioration of vision are all signs you should pay attention to.
+If you are experiencing these, you should stop trekking and have a rest.
+When you do begin hiking again, do so at a slow pace.A moderate pace during day ascents and gradual acclimatization over the course of enough nights on the hike nearly guarantee you a successful summit of Kilimanjaro.
 For this reason, we recommend long climbing programs of 7 days and more.
 Those climbing programs have the highest success rate.

 Finally, pharmacological support for the body is a way to go: you can take Diamox tablets as preventive medicine.
 Based on many years of experience and supporting

 See the following entries for reference:

 1) peer-reviewed journal of Wilderness Medical Society